suyashbhawsar/.dotfiles/README.md

 - `Dockerfile`: Defines the Docker image with all necessary dependencies for running Ansible on a Debian-based system.
 - `macOS-setup.sh`: Shell script to install Homebrew, Python, and Ansible on macOS.
 - `credentials.yml`: Stores variables for both plain text and encrypted credentials, used within the playbooks.
-- `personal_git.yml` & `work_git.yml`: This Ansible playbook is designed to configure Git settings, manage SSH keys, and clone a specific Git repository.
-Below is a detailed explanation of each section and task in the playbook.
+- `personal_git.yml` & `work_git.yml`: These Ansible playbooks are designed to configure Git settings, manage SSH keys, and clone `.dotfiles` Git repository.
+Below is a detailed explanation of each section and task in the playbook:
-    - Playbook Overview
+    - Playbook Overview:
         - Variable Files:
             - credentials.yml (This file contains sensitive information such as your personal Git username, email, and SSH keys.)
         - Tasks Breakdown: